Fernie, our school dog

 Meet Fernie, Our School Dog Here at Winford Primary, we have an educational assistance dog, Called Fernie.

-Fernie has been fully risk assessed but if you have any questions , concerns or reservations then please do contact the school for further information.
+Both Fernie and Tango have been fully risk assessed but if you have any questions , concerns or reservations then please do contact the school for further information.

 Please do take a look at the ‘Dogs Helping Kids’ website to read about the benefits of school dogs and what they can do.